 In May of 2017, Abbotsford Community Foundation and Abbotsford Community Development Council invited members of the community to come together in world café style format for a Vital Conversation concerning four key social issues: Homelessness, Poverty, Diversity and Parenting, as they relate to emerging issues in our community like the fentanyl crisis and gang violence.

 - The Abbotsford Community Development Council (ACDC) is made up of senior representatives from the following organizations: Abbotsford Community Services, Abbotsford Community Foundation, Abbotsford Police Department, Abbotsford School District, City of Abbotsford, Fraser Health, Mennonite Central Committee, Ministry of Children and Family Development, United Way of the Fraser Valley, University of the Fraser Valley.

 - The Council created a Vital Conversation document containing research on the four issues with a goal of proposing actions that can be taken locally through the sharing of knowledge and resources, supporting actions already underway, proposing that local research be undertaken and, advocating for action at the municipal, provincial or federal level.
 Please click on the link below to read the 2017 summary report.

-- Abbotsford (52%) and Fraser East (50%) said Safety was the number one concern compared to all of BC (35%) and Canada 30%.
+- Safety is the #1 concern for Abbotsford (52%) and Fraser East (50%), compared to BC (35%) and Canada (30%).

-The 2016 Abbotsford Vital Signs Report was based on province wide research coordinated and funded by the Vancouver Foundation.
 To read the BC report as well as regional reports, including Fraser East, please visit www.vancouverfoundationvitalsigns.ca.